-South Suburban College also continues to maintain its COVID-19 drive-thru testing four days a week on Monday, Wednesday, Friday, and Saturday, from 8 a.m. – 4 p.m. in collaboration with the Illinois Department of Public Health.
+South Suburban College continues to host a COVID-19 drive-thru testing and vaccination (Johnson & Johnson) site four days a week on Monday, Wednesday, Friday, and Saturday, from 8 a.m. – 4 p.m. in collaboration with the Illinois Department of Public Health.
 No appointment is necessary for the drive-thru tents set up at the College’s Main Campus northwest parking lot.
-Testing site inquiries may be made by calling (888) 297-7208.
+Testing and vaccination site inquiries may be made by calling (888) 297-7208.

 |COVID-19 Confirmed Cases|